StackVista/stackstate-docs/stackpacks/integrations/aws.md

 #### Quick deployment

-All necessary resources in a single region, in one account can be deployed using an automated CloudFormation template.
+You can deploy all necessary resources in a single region, in one account using an automated CloudFormation template.

-The CloudFormation template requires 3 parameters:

-- **Main Region:** The primary AWS region.
-This can be any region, as long as this region is the same for every template deployed within the AWS account.
-Global resources will be deployed in this region such as the IAM role and S3 bucket.
-Example: `us-east-1`.
-- **Agent Account ID:** The AWS account that the StackState Agent is deployed in, or has an IAM user in.
-This will be the account that the IAM role can be assumed from, the perform actions on the target AWS account.
-Example: `0123456789012`.
-- **External ID:** A shared secret that the StackState agent will present when assuming a role.
-Use the same value across all AWS accounts that the agent is monitoring.
-Example: `uniquesecret!1`.

 The table below includes links to deploy the template in popular AWS regions.
-For any regions not listed, follow the steps for the [StackState template deployment](#stackstate-template-deployment).
+For any regions not listed, follow the steps described for the [StackState template deployment](#stackstate-template-deployment).

 {% hint style="info" %}
 You must be logged in to the target AWS account in the web console.